 Unlike “Red Star, Part 1,” “Part 2” opens with fury.
 It’s the final section of the opening track, so now you have a chance to experience it again.

-Pros: We’re big fans of concept albums and albums where the songs obviously fit together.
-It demonstrates an ability to construct a narrative and deliver a cohesive listening experience.
-King Buffalo has crafted an eloquent picture of lose, one that is as peaceful as it is heartbreaking.
+Pros: We’re big fans of concept albums and albums where the songs obviously fit together—it demonstrates an ability to construct a narrative and deliver a cohesive listening experience.
+In Dead Star, King Buffalo has crafted an eloquent picture of loss, one that is as peaceful as it is heartbreaking.
 Lyrically, Dead Star is a delight, carrying themes from one song to the next without recycling old ideas.

 Cons: There’s an interesting dichotomy within Dead Star.
 The album is about a dying star—and all of the symbolism attached to that idea.
 “Echo of a Waning Star” hints at themes of slavery and “Dead Star” opens with the image of an albatross falling from the sky.
 These themes are backed by a powerful, emotional delivery from the rest of the band, but there’s something missing.
 Sean McVay’s voice is beautiful, but it’s also flat and narrow.
 His guitars shimmer, jangle, and churn with passion, but they also fall short of their target.
 Scott Donaldson is technically proficient on the drums, and his work on “Red Star” is impressive, but he seems to hit the drums with the same level of aggressiveness regardless of the song.
 Perhaps, then, this partly an issue of mixing.
 It’s likely too early to ask for a remastering, but we want higher highs and lower lows.
 Even when run through great speakers, some sections are hard to hear, and that’s a huge issue for an album as intricate as Dead Star.